Konstantin-Bogdanoski/Blanket-Clusterer-Docs/documentation/usage.md

 ...
 ```

-**IMPORTANT: The keys in the files with names and group-names, must correspond with the key values of the vectors in the Word2Vec model!**
+**IMPORTANT: The keys in the files with names and group-names, must correspond with the key values of the vectors in the
+embeddings file!**